TIBCOSoftware/snappy-cloud-tools/docker/README.md

 ```
 $ docker run -itd --net=host --name snappydata snappydatainc/snappydata start all
 ```
-** For OSX
-If you are running on mac , the "--net=host" will not work , instead use below command
+**For OSX**

+On MAC OS docker works bit different than linux, so if we use "--net=host" it may not behave properly.
+But we can redirect ports manually.

+Below is the example command to start SnappyData Cluster on OSX.

 ```
-docker run -d --name=snappydata -p 1527:1527 -p 4040:4040 snappydatainc/snappydata bash -c "/opt/snappydata/sbin/snappy-start-all.sh -client-bind-address=0.0.0.0 -prefer-netserver-ipaddress=true &&  tail -f /dev/null"
+docker run -d --name=snappydata -p 4040:4040 -p 1527:1527 -p 1528:1528 snappydatainc/snappydata start all -J-Dgemfirexd.hostname-for-clients=<Machine_IP/Public_IP>
 ```

+`-J-Dgemfirexd.hostname-for-clients`  Sets the ip address or host name that this server is to listen on for client connections.

 **Check the Docker process**